The Innocence Mission (album)

-The Innocence Mission is the debut studio album by the band of the same name.
+The Innocence Mission is the debut studio album by the Innocence Mission.
 It was recorded in six months in several studios in Los Angeles, California, including the Kiva, Ocean Way Recording, and the Sound Castle.
 The album cover features the 1894 painting Impromptu Ball by Eva Roos.
 The album was re-released digitally on May 19, 2009, by A&M Records.